 September 24 to October 7, 2022

-Completely immerse yourself in the fascinating world of the rare and elusive mountain gorillas and chimpanzees on this special great ape expedition.
-See through the eyes of Jane Goodall and Dian Fossey as you get up-close and personal with these incredibly complex and social animals, all within the boundaries of Uganda’s forest habitats.
-You’ll have ample photography opportunities with special access permits in Kibale National Park that grant you full days with the chimpanzees, you’ll have ample photography opportunities (most visitors have only two hours).
-For two-and-a-half days, immerse yourself among chimpanzee families, many times within just a few feet of them, witnessing and photographing intimate moments while chimps wake up, groom, forage, interact, and play.
-Game drive for two days in search of the tree-climbing lions of Queen Elizabeth National Park and a host of other iconic African animals.
-Delve into Bwindi Impenetrable Forest, a UNESCO World Heritage Site; for three days, hike into the mountainous jungle habitat to locate and observe the rare and special mountain gorillas.
-Observe the daily routines of these gentle giants while they feed, socialize, parent, and trudge through the forest.
+This special great ape expedition submerses you in the fascinating world of the rare and elusive mountain gorillas and chimpanzees.
+See through the eyes of Jane Goodall and Dian Fossey as you get up-close and personal with these incredibly complex and social animals.
+With special full-day access permits in Kibale National Park with the chimpanzees, you’ll have ample photography opportunities (most visitors have only two hours).
+For two-and-a-half days, track chimpanzee families, often within just a few feet of them, beholding intimate moments while chimps wake up, groom, forage, interact, and play.
+Game drive for two days to find the tree-climbing lions of Queen Elizabeth National Park and other iconic African animals.
+Delve into Bwindi Impenetrable Forest; for three days, hike into the mountainous jungle to locate the rare and special mountain gorillas and observe these gentle giants while they feed, socialize, parent, and trudge through the forest.
 You will leave with amazing images of Uganda and beautiful portraits of these remarkable creatures, but above all, you’ll leave with a sense of awe and wonder from the close encounters with our nearest ancestors.

 - Up-close encounters with the mountain gorillas during three one-hour visits in Bwindi Impenetrable Forest.

 - Two-and-a-half days in Kibale National Park to observe and photograph chimpanzee behaviors.

 - Enjoy a special opportunity to join researchers as they track African lions in Queen Elizabeth National Park.